MicrosoftDocs/fabric-docs/docs/data-engineering/microsoft-spark-utilities.md

 ### Known limitations

-- The *mssparkutils fs help* function hasn't added the description about the mount and unmount part yet.
-- The current mount is a job level configuration; notebook level and workspace level design work will be available soon.
-So, always use *mounts* API to check if mount point exists or not available.
+- The current mount is a job level configuration, we recommand to use *mounts* API to check if mount point exists or not available.
 - The unmount mechanism isn't automatic.
 When the application run finishes, to unmount the mount point to release the disk space, you need to explicitly call an unmount API in your code.
 Otherwise, the mount point will still exist in the node after the application run finishes.
 - Mounting an ADLS Gen1 storage account isn't supported.